-Waiver and non-waiver services are coordinated through ongoing communication among the CM, DD Waiver providers, external providers, state plan managed care organization (MCO) care coordinators, and the participant and/or guardian.
+Waiver and other services are coordinated through ongoing communication between the NCM, service providers, MCO care coordinators, and the participant and/or guardian.
+HCA/DDSD provides ongoing training and updates to MF Waiver case managers and MCOs to support effective care coordination.
 The ISP outlines the roles and responsibilities of each service provider.
-The CM monitors implementation monthly or quarterly, or more frequently as needed.
+The NCM monitors implementation monthly or quarterly, or more frequently as needed.